Intermesh/groupoffice-docs/install/extras/onlyoffice.rst

    OnlyOffice

-Run your private office with Group-Office and `OnlyOffice <https://www.onlyoffice.com>`_.
+Run your private office with GroupOffice and `OnlyOffice <https://www.onlyoffice.com>`_.
 Designed to make collaboration easy.
 A complete productivity suite to run your entire business with.
 Edit Text Documents, Spreadsheets and Presentations online in your browser.

 You'll need a working OnlyOffice installation first following their guides at https://www.onlyoffice.com.

 When you have that setup and running.
-You need to install the module in Group-Office at :ref:`System Settings -> Modules <modules>`.
+You need to install the module in GroupOffice at :ref:`System Settings -> Modules <modules>`.

 .. figure:: /_static/using/files/onlyoffice-module-install.png